ssbc/ssb-box2/README.md

 Adding this module as a secret-stack plugin means that you can use these methods on the `sbot.box2` namespace:

-- `addOwnDMKey(key)`: Adds a `key` (a buffer) to the list of keys that can be used to encrypt messages to yourself.
+- `setOwnDMKey(key)`: Adds a `key` (a buffer) to the list of keys that can be used to encrypt messages to yourself.
 By specifying the direct message (DM) for yourself, you are free to supply that from any source.
-This could be a key stored in [ssb-keyring], a key derived from the seed in meta feeds or simply a temporary key.
+The key you provide *will* be persisted locally.
 For direct messaging other feeds, a key is automatically derived.
 - `addGroupKey(groupId, groupKey)`: `groupId` must be a string and `groupKey` must be a buffer.
 The key can then be used as a "recp" to encrypt messages to the group.
 Note that the keys are not persisted in this module.